SEO

 3

-One competitor keeps showing up across multiple gaps.
-This shows their full organic content strategy: which pages drive their search traffic, what keyword clusters they own, and which of their positions are weak enough to challenge.
+Pick any competitor that keeps appearing across multiple gaps and get a full picture of their organic content strategy.
+Juma maps which pages drive the most traffic, which keyword clusters they own, and which of their positions are weak enough to challenge.
+This turns a competitor profile into an actionable target list.

 Prompt